 Well, unfortunately the Minnesota wind had a different plan for us.
-It was ridiculously windy that day which meant no grilling and smoking the meat in the garage red neck style.
+It was ridiculously windy that day which meant no grilling since the flame kept going out.
+Then we had to smoke the meat in the garage red neck style.
+Good thing we don’t have neighbors close.

 I didn’t want to just boil the corn so Joel suggested throwing it in the smoker.
-I searched the internet a bit and found that it is possible to make smoked corn on the cob.
-There’s another reason to keep that guy around.
+We’ve never cooked corn on the smoker so I searched around on the internet and found that it is possible to make smoked corn on the cob.

 Turns out it was super delicious!
 Joel, who isn’t normally a fan of corn on the cob, devoured it.